acmutd/form-autocomplete-ext/README.md

   - This information will be saved in Chrome storage and used to autofill the form

 ## Usage
+1. Fill out the necessary requestor information saved in the extension
-1. Open the Astra Room Request Form [here](https://forms.office.com/pages/responsepage.aspx?id=HR0ojU2c90uxbgMtFd6fbCKzmcu1b9VJokmgS-rkIMpUQkZFNFo1MkVOUFI3WjRYNlJWUEZIMkU5QSQlQCN0PWcu&route=shorturl)
+2. Open the Astra Room Request Form [here](https://forms.office.com/pages/responsepage.aspx?id=HR0ojU2c90uxbgMtFd6fbCKzmcu1b9VJokmgS-rkIMpUQkZFNFo1MkVOUFI3WjRYNlJWUEZIMkU5QSQlQCN0PWcu&route=shorturl)
-2. Open the Autofill Chrome Extension while on that page
+3. Open the Autofill Chrome Extension while on that page
-3. Click the "Autofill" button to automatically fill the form
+4. Click the "Autofill" button to automatically fill the form

+## Updating the Extension
+If any changes are made to the extension after installation and you would like to update it, follow these steps:
+1. Pull the latest changes
+   - Open a terminal and navigate to where the extension repo was originally cloned to
+   - Run ```git pull``` to collect the updates
+   - Alternatively, if Git was not used to install it, just re-download the latest ZIP file from GitHub and extract it again
+3. Reload the Extension in Chrome
+   - Go to ```chrome://extensions/```
+   - Make sure Developer mode is still turned on
+   - Find the Astra Autofill Extension
+   - Click the Reload button (🔄 icon) to apply the latest updates

 ## Expansion Goals
 Should it be desired, this app has some room for improvement.
 - Possibly add an advanced config option to fill in the other dynamic question and/or some repeatable sections (i.e. if every projects build night is being scheduled and the event name / purpose is going to be consistent)
+- Currently the app is in a personal repo for testing but will be migrated to the official ACM UTD Github once results are satisfactory and it is available for widespread officer usage
 - Anything else that the Great Lord of ACM, Farhan Jamil, so desires